ARMmbed/mbed-os-5-docs/docs/reference/api/connectivity/nfc/NFCEEPROM.md

 ## NFC EEPROM

+An NFC EEPROM can store NDEF messages.
+A smartphone can be used to access the message through the NFC interface the EEPROM exposes.

-To use an NFC controller, you must initiate the instance with a driver instance, an event queue and a scratch buffer for NDEF messages.
+To use an NFC EEPROM, you must initiate the instance with a driver instance, an event queue and a scratch buffer for NDEF messages.

 ### NFC EEPROM class reference